Danish vs Galician

 Danish vs Galician Difficulty

 The Danish vs Galician difficulty level basically depends on the number of Danish Alphabets and Galician Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Danish and Galician are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Danish and Galician, which language is harder to learn?
-Time required to learn Danish is 24 weeks while to learn Galician time required is Not Available.
+Time required to learn Danish is 24 weeks while to learn Galician time required is 28 weeks.